Gaskin v United Kingdom: Facts

-Graham Gaskin was placed in public care in the UK as a baby, where he stayed until he reached his majority.
+Graham Gaskin was placed in public care in the UK as a baby, where he stayed until he reached his maturity.
 Gaskin claimed he had been abused during his time in care and he requested access to the records kept on him by Liverpool Social Services.
 Liverpool City Council gave Gaskin partial access, claiming that a duty of confidentiality owed to third party contributors prohibited disclosure of the remainder of his records.
 Gaskin appealed to the Court of Appeal which upheld Liverpool City Council's refusal to give him access.
 The Court of Appeal held that it was not in the 'public interest' to grant access to Gaskin's records because to do so would inhibit third party informants from coming forward with information to Social Services.
 Granting access would necessarily reveal the identities of these third parties.
 The Court of Appeal therefore felt that access would undermine the British system which depends on information being supplied to the Authorities by the public 'in confidence'.